Virtuant/hadoop-admin-2019/docs/spark-catalyst.md

 > val viewsWithSchemaDF = splitViewsDF.select('splitLine(0).as("domain"), 'splitLine(1).as("pageName"), 'splitLine(2).cast("integer").as("viewCount"), 'splitLine(3).cast("long").as("size"))
 ```

-* If you haven't already done the steps above, then do so now.
-	* Cat/copy from the helper file, __*spark-labs/helpers/wikiSchema.txt*__, and use the `:paste` command in the shell.

 ### Push Down Predicate

 * First, write a transformation to order `viewsWithSchemaDF` by `viewCount`.